Baystation12/Baystation12-Lore/Species/The Prometheans.md

 be rather uncanny, causing many to compare them to mobile ice sculptures.
 Additional differences from the norm include thick, stringy 'hair,' slightly webbed fingers, elongated feet with no toes and a complete lack of genitalia.
-And, last but certainly not least, a solid, slightly luminescent core.
+And, last but certainly not least, a solid, slightly luminescent core in the center of their chests.

-This core has been noted by scientists to serve as the Promethean answer to both the brain and heart, seeming to contain their consciousness and also circulate energy throughout their body.
+This core has been noted by scientists to serve as the Promethean answer to both the brain and heart, seeming to contain their consciousness and also circulate energy throughout their bodies.
 Removal of the core is shortly followed by the dissolution of the Promethean; injecting the core with Phoron or similar chemicals, meanwhile, will almost immediately result in the Promethean regenerating with symptoms reminiscent of Retrograde Amnesiac Trauma.
 This effect has been compared to how the Gray breeds of